To help those starting their own business in Ireland, we have picked 4 things Startups need to know about VAT in Ireland.

 Secondly, you need to consider if you will exceed the threshold limits of €37,500 for seeking services and €75,000 for selling goods.

-If you don’t see yourself going over those limits in 12 months, you don’t need to register.
+If you don’t see yourself going over those limits in 12 months, then there may not be a need for you to register.

 What Are The Different Rates Of VAT That Apply To A Business In Ireland?